LonghornNeurotech/EMG_Integration_pipeline/README.md

-# Longhorn Neurotech EMG Signal Processing Pipeline
+# Longhorn NeuroTech EMG Signal Processing Pipeline

 This project implements a complete EMG (electromyography) signal processing pipeline using a MyoWare sensor and an ESP32 DevKit V1, combining embedded software and Python analysis.
 The pipeline reads raw analog EMG data, reduces noise, and visualizes the frequency components for research and analysis purposes.